 Shift in vision

 Change in vision is also an undeniable sign of aging.
 Your lenses can become stiff, causing difficulty in shifting sight from far to near, causing a need for reading glasses.
 Lenses can also become yellow and less transparent with the development of cataracts.
 This may dim your vision or change how you see colors.
 Finally, eyes can dry out as they produce fewer tears, or spots may appear as 'floaters.'
 Use Secure Messaging(sign in required) to ask your health care team about a routine eye exam or preventive vision test.

 Keys to aging well

 Practicing healthy habits throughout your life is ideal, but it's never too late.
 As you get older, take good care of yourself by:

 You can't stop aging, but you can make choices that improve the process.
-It's important to get involved in your health care, and your My HealtheVet account has all the tools you need to do it.
+My HealtheVet has all the tools you need to get involved in your health care.
 Your online account makes it easy to refill a VA prescription or schedule your next appointment.
 You can also track, view, and share your health information online with your provider.

 See how Army Veteran Donald Crosby chooses to be better with age in the video below: